gokcehan/lf/doc.md

 	setlocal /foo/bar  hidden        # for only '/foo/bar' directory
 	setlocal /foo/bar/ hidden        # for '/foo/bar' and its subdirectories (e.g. '/foo/bar/baz')

-Command `map` is used to bind a key in Normal and Visual mode to a command which can be a builtin command, custom command, or shell command:
+Command `map` is used to bind a key in Normal and Visual mode to a command which can be a built-in command, custom command, or shell command:

-	map gh cd ~        # builtin command map D trash        # custom command
+	map gh cd ~        # built-in command map D trash        # custom command
 	map i $less $f     # shell command map U !du -csh *   # waiting shell command